fardeen9983/Ultimate-Dux/Languages/Java/Design-Patterns/Structural/bridge/Readme.md

 # Bridge Pattern

-Similiar to Adapter pattern whereas it works with new code rather than legacy code
+Similar to the Adapter pattern whereas it works with new code rather than legacy code

 ## Concepts
 1. Decouple abstraction and implementation
-2. Use encapsulation, composition and inheritance
+2. Use encapsulation, composition, and inheritance
-3. Changes in abstraction wont affect the client
+3. Changes in abstraction won't affect the client
-4. Details wont be right to begin with
+4. The details won't be right, to begin with

-**Example :** Driver
+**Example:** Driver

 ## Design
 1. Utilises Interface and Abstract classes